AnkithaNirudi/Student-Management-System/README.md

 # Student-Management-System
-Created a database to manage student records, courses, grades, and attendance.
+Created a database to manage student records, courses, grades.
 Used SQL for data storage, retrieval, and updates while ensuring data accuracy and efficiency.